smithy-lang/smithy/docs/source-2.0/spec/idl.rst

 .. rubric:: Placement

-Documentation comments are only treated as shape documentation when the comment appears immediately before a shape, and documentation comments MUST appear **before** any :ref:`traits <traits>` applied to the shape in order for the documentation to be applied to a shape.
+Documentation comments can only appear immediately before a shape or member, and documentation comments MUST appear **before** any :ref:`traits <traits>`.

-The following example applies a documentation trait to the shape because the documentation comment comes before the traits applied to a shape:
+The following example applies a valid documentation trait to a shape.

 .. code-block:: smithy